isomerpages/moe-yiochukangsec/_sscwc/Singapore Schools Cyber Wellness Challenge 2023.md

 #### **How to Participate?**

 Primary Level: A primary school can nominate one group of four Primary 4 and / or Primary 5 students.
-* //Click here// for more information for Primary school participants.
+* [Click here](https://www.yiochukangsec.moe.edu.sg/) for more information for Primary school participants.

 Secondary Level: A secondary school can nominate a group of two Secondary 3 students to serve as SSCWC mentors.

-* //Click here// for more information for Secondary school participants.
+* [Click here](https://www.yiochukangsec.moe.edu.sg/) for more information for Secondary school participants.

 ![](/images/Sscwc/short%20line.png)